 copyrighted by McGraw-Hill Professional Publishing)

-"The purpose of coaching is to produce behavioral change and growth in the coachee for the economic benefit of the client." - Harvard Business Online, December 2004
+"The purpose of coaching is to produce behavioral change and growth in the coachee for the economic benefit of the client." - Harvard Business Online

 The term "behavior" is frequently misused in training and coaching literature/programs, with little attention paid to methods of actually changing behaviors and insuring that these changes are lasting.